 Why study Social Research Methods at Dundee?

 Social research methods are important not just to social scientists wishing to study a particular problem or to test a theory in a way that is be considered rigorous.
 They are also fundamental tools of value to government, service providers and to business.
-There are of course a diverse range of research methods available to social scientists.
+You will be gain skills in a diverse range of quantitative and qualitative research methods, taught by research active staff in Geography.
+What makes the University of Dundee distinctive is its emphasis on the application of research to understand and tackle ‘real world’ problems.
+Throughout the MSc Social Research Methods you will engage with ‘live’ research issues and external organisations.
+Our students go on to gain employment in government, research organisations and business; some take their studies further, undertaking a PhD.

 The aims of the MSc/Diploma programme in Social Research Methods are: